convertigo/c8osdk-ios/PodSpec/README.md

 	import SwiftyJSON

 	// c8o is a C8o instance
-	let JObject : JSON = try! c8o.callJson(".getSimpleData")!.sync()!
+	let jObject : JSON = try! c8o.callJson(".getSimpleData")!.sync()!

-	// You now have JSON objecct that you can use in your app!
+	// You now have JSON object that you can use in your app!

 ## More information ##
 Please see about other SDKs for .NET (Xamarin):